 Test finish hook.
 As the test run is finished, it is possible to make a POST call to the specific URL at the end of the test run.
-Note that in addition to this hook URL, you can also use email, Slack or HipChat integrations to get notified of finished test runs.
+Note that in addition to this hook URL, you can also use email or Slack integrations to get notified of finished test runs.

 Screenshots configuration.
 By default, for Calabash test runs screenshots are stored on the device’s SD card at /sdcard/test-screenshots/.
 If for any reason the screenshots should be stored elsewhere it can be configured here.